-Materials: Watercolor artist tiles, watercolor pencils, water brush, micron pen
+Materials: Watercolor paint, watercolor artist tiles, watercolor pencils, pen, aquabrush

 Materials: smooth Bristol 4×4 tile, marker, pigma micron pen